-Happily, there are several projects working to fix this.
+Happily, there are several projects focused on cyber security and working to fix this.

 Alongside this project is the Veris Community Database: a project to collate and disseminate information about all publicly disclosed data breaches.
 Excitingly for data visualization enthusiasts like us, their data is openly available on Github.